mako-framework/docs/03_command_line/02_commands.md

 ```
 {.language-none}

-You can, of course, also use options or named arguments.
+You can, of course, also use options.

 ```
 <?php